-William Mougayer, a blockchain specialist, has described blockchain technology as working in a similar way to Google Docs.
-Multiple parties can have access to the same document, at the same time, and the version being viewed is by each party is always the current one.
+William Mougayer, a blockchain specialist, has described blockchain technology as working similarly to Google Docs.
+Multiple parties can have access to the same document, at the same time, and the version viewed is by each party is always the current one.

 In the below video, a blockchain expert explains the technology to different age groups/education levels: